-1. Documentation of Project components and activities during all Project phases, including construction, operations and decommissioning, and identification of temporal and spatial boundaries.

-- 2. Background data collection on the waterbodies within 120 m of the solar panel and distribution line Project locations through the records review and site investigation processes. - 3.
-Identification of the effects that are likely to occur on the environmental components as result of implementing the Project. - 4.
+- Documentation of Project components and activities during all Project phases, including construction, operations and decommissioning, and identification of temporal and spatial boundaries. - 2.
+Background data collection on the waterbodies within 120 m of the Project location through the records review and site investigation processes. - 3.
+Identification of the effects that is likely to occur on the environmental components as result of implementing the Project. - 4.
 Development of mitigation measures to eliminate, alleviate or avoid the identified negative effects. - 5.
 Design of an environmental effects monitoring program to confirm the predicted effects and the effectiveness of mitigation measures.